2019 Sligo County Council election

-A Sligo County Council election was held in County Sligo in Ireland on 24 May 2019 as part of that year's local elections.
-All 18 councillors were elected for a five-year term of office from 3 local electoral areas (LEAs) by single transferable vote.
+An election to all 18 seats on Sligo County Council was held on 24 May 2019 as part of the 2019 Irish local elections.
+County Sligo was divided into 3 local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).